 Settling your case basically means resolving your dispute and not going to trial.
-It is important to recognize that most cases, particularly car accident cases, don’t end up in a full civil trial.
-Oftentimes these cases end up settling as the parties come to an agreement that is palatable for all involved.
+It's important to recognize that most cases, particularly car accident cases, don't end up in a full civil trial.
+Often these cases end up settling as the parties come to an agreement that works for everyone involved.
 Why?
-Because a jury trial offers no guarantee of a successful outcome – even in the most air-tight of cases.
+Because a jury trial offers no guarantee of a successful outcome, even in the most air-tight cases.
 Juries can be unpredictable, while your settlement, once accepted, is not.

-If you feel that your injuries are being undervalued by the opposing party’s insurance company, you can have your injury attorney write a formal “demand letter” to the insurer.
+If you feel that your injuries are being undervalued by the opposing party's insurance company, you can have your injury attorney write a formal “demand letter" to the insurer.
 This document gives you the opportunity to explain the incident, describe your injuries and damage, and request a payment amount to settle the claim without any further litigation or court appearances.
-A well-drafted demand letter will put all of the issues and facts into perspective, carefully laying out your case, any evidence in your favor, include medical records information, and more.
+A well-drafted demand letter will put all of the issues and facts into perspective, carefully laying out your case and any evidence in your favor, including medical records and other relevant information.

-A skilled attorney may even demand payment at a higher level than what is really expected so there is room to negotiate for both sides.
-Keep in mind, the insurance company also may require you to get an independent medical evaluation to substantiate your injury claim.
+A skilled attorney may even demand higher payment than what is really expected so both sides have room to negotiate.
+Keep in mind, the insurance company may require you to get an independent medical evaluation to substantiate your injury claim.

 Car Accident Settlement Basics: Related Resources